Azure/AKS-Edge/tools/modules/AksEdgeAzureSetup/README.md

 # AksEdge Azure Setup

-AksLiteAzureSetup enables you to configure your Azure subscription for the use of Arc for Servers and Arc for Kubernetes for AKS-Lite.
+AksEdgeAzureSetup enables you to configure your Azure subscription for the use of Arc for Servers and Arc for Kubernetes for AKS-Lite.

-Run the script `AksLiteAzureSetup.ps1` in the `tools\AksLiteAzureSetup` directory to
+Run the script `AksEdgeAzureSetup.ps1` in the `tools\AksEdgeAzureSetup` directory to

 * setup your Azure subscription
 * create the resource group